CAPE: Survivor Advocacy & Healing

 Our advocates have completed an intensive 40-hour training program.
 We understand the complexity of sexual assault, relationship violence, stalking, and sexual harassment, and can assist individuals in making their own decisions about how to move forward and access resources.
 We are educated in medical, criminal, legal, and university systems.
 Advocates can provide emotional support, information, and options for survivors.

-Advocates are not counselors, although we can help connect individuals with a mental health therapy provider if requested.
+Advocates are not counselors, although we can help connect individuals with a mental health provider if requested.

 Connect with a CAPE Advocate